shapely/shapely/docs/manual.rst

 appropriate type, use ``loads()``.

 The default settings for the wkt attribute and `shapely.wkt.dumps()` function are different.
-By default, the property's value is trimmed of excess decimals, while this is not the case for `dumps()`, though it can be replicated by setting `trim=True`.
+By default, the attribute's value is trimmed of excess decimals, while this is not the case for `dumps()`, though it can be replicated by setting `trim=True`.